xformation/dxbook/README.md

 # Inspiration :

 Once I interacted with a customer , who had extremely innovative mindset and he had crazy ideas that could help billions of people.
-But everytime he created some applications , he faced operation challenges and he spent his most time to address them.
-I wanted to contribute something for those people who have extreme brilliant mind and aiming to deliver application that creates positive impact to a larger society.The xformation platform will help them to create and deliver  people friendly applications to mass with less operations and time.
+But everytime he created some applications  with leagcy n-tier architecture, he faced operation challenges while catering volume & velocity and he spent his most time to address them.He was aware that he needed to address the application architecture and do a major replatforming of the existing n-tier architecture.
+All he was looking for a safe and clear migration path that takes less time and address the scalability and operation chanllenges.
+I wanted to contribute something for those people who need a platform to do transformation and moderinization in less time in defined way..The xformation platform will help them to create and deliver  highly scalable , people friendly applications to mass with less operations and time.

 # Rationale :